Spring 2025 Theme – The Urban Experience in Literacy

 In 1968, Dr. James Comer a psychologist at Yale University, developed the Comer Model.
 The Comer School Development Program was created to address both the low-achievement and low-income students in New Haven, Connecticut.
 The Comer Model includes six guiding principles which include: (a) programming and collaboration with parents; (b) school planning; (c) mental health teams; (d) comprehensive school plans for academic achievement and social climate; (e) Staff development based on the needs of the staff; and (f) assessment and modification.
 There are so many current research concepts within the 21st century which have their origins in Comer’s original model.
 Therefore, this call pays homage to Comer’s work in the realm of home, school, and community collaboration.
 Based on Comer’s work, this theme will address issues and topics related to urban settings.
 This includes socio-emotional learning, parent involvement, school program in literacy, comprehensive school plans for literacy, assessment and literacy, professional development in literacy, and community collaboration.

-Spring 2025 Theme – Multiculturalism, Literacy, and Urban Schools
+Summer 2026 Theme – Multiculturalism, Literacy, and Urban Schools

 Dr. James Banks is often called the father of multiculturalism in the field of education.
 His early work is still helping to shape the field of education and literacy.
 In this theme, authors will focus on key foundational concepts of multiculturalism that shaped the field.
 This can include but is not limited to the ethnic studies approach, using multiethnic approaches in classrooms, and global education in literacy classrooms.

-Fall 2025 – Emerging Voices in Literacy and Urban Education
+Spring 2027 – Emerging Voices in Literacy and Urban Education

 (Special Focus on Mentoring)